 As you introduce these new ideas, keeping the tone fun and light will go a long way towards engaging kids.

 Have a family or classroom discussion about the following questions:

 What does it mean to GROW?
-What kinds of things grow?
+What sorts of things grow?
 Answers will vary.
 Growth means to develop, change, mature, evolve.
 Living things grow - plants, animals, and people.
 Even our brains can grow!

 When you think of the brain or minds, what do you think MINDSET means?
 Mindset is the way our brain perceives ourselves and the world.
 Our mindset helps us look at problems and mistakes in a positive way!

 Let’s put those words together: growth and mindset.
 When we combine them, it means something really important.
 What could growth mindset mean?
 A growth mindset is believing in the power of yourself and your brain!
-We know our intellect and abilities develop when we try hard things, use the right strategies, and don’t give up.
+We know our intellect and abilities develop when we try difficult things, use the right strategies, and don’t give up.
 So a growth mindset is when we know, with practice, we will get better at something.

 If fixed is the opposite of growth, what does it mean to have a FIXED mindset?
 A fixed mindset means you think you can’t get better at things, even if you practice.
-Wanting to quit, give up, or deciding we’re just not good at something are all the clues we have a fixed mindset.
+Wanting to quit, give up, or deciding we’re just not good at something are all clues we have a fixed mindset.

 Use the Mindsets Poster to demonstrate and discuss the differences between the two mindsets.
 Use the Growth Mindset Poster as an inspirational growth mindset manifesto (you can make it your daily ritual to read it together).

 Use the suggested script below to discuss mindset.

 "Everyone in the world has a way of perceiving things.
 We call this a mindset.
 You have a mindset, your friends have a mindset, and your teacher has a mindset.